OECD Home › Statistics Directorate › Publications & Documents

 Publications & Documents

-Quarterly Gross Domestic Product (GDP) in the G20 area grew 0.8% in the first quarter of 2012 compared with 0.7% in the fourth quarter of 2011, according to preliminary estimates.
-This small pick-up in aggregate G20 GDP growth still masks diverging patterns among the world’s largest economies however.
+Quarterly Gross Domestic Product (GDP) in the G20 area grew by 0.5% in the fourth quarter of 2012 compared with 0.6% in the third quarter, according to preliminary estimates.
+The aggregate G20 GDP growth rate however continues to mask diverging patterns across the world’s largest economies.

 The OECD unemployment rate increased to 8.1% in January 2013, compared with 8.0% in the previous month.